ci1xgk/Fellowship_Webpage/Merewether1-3.md

 - Line i.
 Valuei Timei

 Note that `Valuei` is the value of the relevant quantity for the given boundary type.
 For `HVAR` boundaries `Valuei` is a water surface elevation in metres.
-For `QVAR` boundaries, `Valuei` is given as unit-width discharge with units of square meter per second
+For `QVAR` boundaries, `Valuei` is given as unit-width discharge with units of square meter per second.

 In case studies [_"3.
-Valley flooding following a dam failure"_](https://www.seamlesswave.com/Carlistle_flooding.html) or [_"4.
-Carlistle 2005, urban flooding"_](https://www.seamlesswave.com/Carlistle_flooding.html) demos are provided of how to set up `.bdy` file for the `.bci` file.
+Valley flooding following a dam failure"_](/EnvAcy5.md) or [_"4.
+Carlistle 2005, urban flooding"_](/Carlistle_flooding.md) examples of how to set up `.bdy` file are provided.

 [back](/Merewether1.md)